 4. The Babadook (2014)

-An insecure single mother and her erratic son read what’s supposed to be a bedtime story for kids and quickly find out the book has invited a third presence in their dark, lonely home.
+An insecure single mother and her erratic son read what’s supposed to be a charming bedtime story for kids and quickly find out the book has invited a third presence in their dark, lonely home.
 Claustrophobic, brooding, and threatening even to the innocent, Australian Director Jennifer Kent’s creation doesn’t let up, and it became the world’s freshest cult horror movie to see in 2014.
-All places of comfort – a mother’s protection, the shelter under the bed covers, and the denial behind closed eyes – are exploited by The Babadook, a supernatural and metaphorical phenomenon to be witnessed…if you dare.
+All places of comfort – a mother’s protection, the shelter under the sheets, and the denial behind closed eyes – are exploited by The Babadook, a supernatural and metaphorical phenomenon to be witnessed…if you dare.

 3. Black Swan (2010)

 No director can get inside your head like Darren Aronofsky.
 He pushes his actors and actresses to physical and psychological extremes and challenges his viewers to accept both the real and the imaginary as truths.
-Natalie Portman threw all self-preservation to the wind, trained for 8 hours a day, 6 days a week in NYC ballet studios and sacrificed her body to implore the demands of Tchaikovsky’s music, Aronofsky’s vision, and the madness of playing a person with paranoid schizophrenia.
+Natalie Portman threw all self-preservation to the wind, trained for 8 hours a day, 6 days a week at NYC ballet studios and sacrificed her body to implore the needs of Tchaikovsky’s music, Aronofsky’s vision, and the madness of playing a person with paranoid schizophrenia.
 Or, is it dissociative identity disorder?
-No matter – this is an impressionistic piece, placing mood in front of the literal.
+No matter – this is an impressionistic piece, placing mood, in front of the literal.
 In other words, it’s the kind of movie that drives Marvel Comic Universe stans nuts.
 The Black Swan of ten years ago is The Lighthouse of today, and a strong case can be made that images stay with you longer than actions.

 2. The Hateful Eight (2015)

 This is Quentin Tarantino’s pet project – a Reservoir Dog-hybrid tribute to the spaghetti westerns of Sergio Leone (heck, he even got Ennio Morricone to do the score).
-It’s a sick and twisted comedy and probably the most character-dichotomized murder mystery ever made (I loved the recent Knives Out, but that is a baby chew toy compared to this one).
+It’s a sick and twisted comedy, probably the most character-dichotomized murder mystery ever made (I loved the recent Knives Out, but it is a baby chew toy compared to this one).
 The mountainous scenes are breathtaking to look at, but the brilliant dialogue, quips, jabs, and shootouts all happen in an isolated cabin, filled with comfy cowhide chairs and a pot of Minnie Mink’s famous coffee brewing in the kitchen.
 The murderous plot that brews on the surface between a bunch of colorful Civil War characters keeps you guessing to the very last drop of blood on the floor.
 Not for the faint of heart, but if you’re a Tarantino fan like me, I think this is still his best since Pulp Fiction.

 1. The Florida Project (2017)

 Not since the cinéma vérité of Chop Shop (2007), has a small, independent film been so raw and compassionate in celebrating its people.
 Set in the outskirt apartment slums of Disney World, these people really do exist and have a voice that must be heard.
 Director Sean Baker hits the record button and lets his actors and actresses live naturally (only Willem Dafoe is a Hollywood name), becoming so real, they invoke a pain, a yearning, and a redemption in the viewer.
 Dafoe is the patient, forgiving savior of a landlord, and his residents are simply born into their poverty, despair, and fading hope of a better life.
 The ending is all about hope.
 The movie is all about empathy.
 It is a slice of life that can breathe the air of spontaneity yet sit still in serenity a moment later.
-I am jealous of anyone who gets to see The Florida Project for the first time.
+I am jealous of anyone who sees The Florida Project for the first time.